FarronF/limerick-council-meetings/meetings/2019/11/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of Proceedings at Draft Budgetary Plan Meeting of the Municipal District of Newcastle West - 23rd October 2019.md

 **270,000**

-A discussion took place on the Service category as outlined and the funding assigned to each.--- 2
+A discussion took place on the Service category as outlined and the funding assigned to each.
+---
+2

 The Director Support Services, noted that the Special Projects – LA Infrastructure, in the sum